 2017.01.26 Leon County’s Sustainable Communities Summit: Exploring Our Backyard.
 Tessa Schreiner, Recycling and Sustainability Manager in Leon County's Office of Sustainability, writes about the February 18, 2017 Sustainable Communities Summit that will be hosted this year by Leon County.

 2017.01.12 Getting Passionate About Sustainability.
 “What can I do to be more sustainable?” is one of our favorite topics and one we could talk about all day.
-Here are a few of our suggestions, written by Becky Parsons, board member of Sustainable Tallahassee.
+It's easier to adopt a sustainable behavior when we know it's "good to do" instead of when it's an "ought to do".
+Becoming passionate about sustainability makes all the right behaviors easier!
+It was written by Becky Parsons, board member of Sustainable Tallahassee.

 2016.12.29.
 PV+EV=Flip Flops That Leave Low Trace.
 The Leon County Extension Center is an example of how linking together a solar PV system and an electric car equals a "twofer” in reducing our carbon footprint, and something that businesses and homeowners can do do a well.
 It’s written by Will Sheftall, Extension Agent for Natural Resource Management with University of Florida IFAS Extension Leon County.